sarumaj/gh-gr/README.md

 gh gr init -d SOMEDIR -c 10
 ```

-or, if you are using GitHub Enterprise:
+or, if you are willing to exclude some repositories, you can use regular expressions:

 ```
-gh gr init -c 10 -d SOMEDIR -e "repo1" -e "SOMEORG/repo-.*" -s
+gh gr init -c 10 -d SOMEDIR -e ".*repo1" -e "SOMEORG/repo-.*" -s
 ```

 Run `gh gr init --help` or `gh gr help init` to retrieve more information about the init command.